dimitriv/Ziria/doc/DesignDocs/MemReuseOpts.md

 in
 ```

-Other cases where no extra allocation is needed are those of $\keyw{let}$-bound variables that are assigned an immutable value.
+Other cases where no extra allocation is needed are those of `let`-bound variables that are assigned an immutable value.
 In expressions such as:

 ```
 let x = {1,2,3} in e